superlinked/VectorHub/docs/articles/research-agent.md

         return df_result
 ```

 Next up is the `Summarization Tool`.
-This tool is designed for cases where we need a concise summary of a paper.
-To use it, we’ll provide the `paper_id`, which is the ID of the paper we want summarized.
-Keep in mind that if you don’t provide the `paper_id`, the tool won’t work, as it requires these IDs to look up the corresponding papers in the dataset.
+This tool is designed for cases where a concise summary of a paper is needed.
+In order to use it, it will be provided with `paper_id`, which is the ID of the paper that needs to be summarized.
+If a `paper_id` is not provided, the tool will not work as these IDs are a requirement in order to find the corresponding papers in the dataset.

 ```python
 class SummarizationTool(Tool):